NanboLi/NanboLi.github.io/_pages/publications.md

   You can also find my articles on <u><a href="{{author.googlescholar}}">my Google Scholar profile</a>.</u>
 {% endif %} -->

-You can also find my articles on [my Google Scholar profile](https://scholar.google.com/citations?user=wa2S8OEAAAAJ)
+You can also check my publications on [my Google Scholar profile](https://scholar.google.com/citations?user=wa2S8OEAAAAJ)

 {% include base_path %}